jefferythomas/JLTContextInfo/README.md

 ##Basic Use

 Unlike lots of Objective-C old schoolers, I really like dot-property and subscripted key syntax.
-Here I'll save a little extra data to `object`.
+Here I'll save a little extra data to object.

     object.JLT_contextInfo[@"extra"] = data;